 Well, that concludes our 4 day Budapest Itinerary.
 We hope you enjoy your time in this magical city.

-If you have any questions or feel we have missed anything, please reach out to us in the comment section below, or through our contact us page.
+If you have any questions or feel we have missed anything, please reach out to us in the comment section below.
 We love hearing from you!

 Stay adventurous and Happy travels.